gaehlerm/SoftwareEngineering/README.md

 HDF5 is the most common binary file format.
 It is designed to handle terabytes of data and optimized for high throughput.
 Most research facilities and companies that handle large amounts of data use this file format.
 It supports structured and auxiliary data.
 To access the data, you can either utilize the HDF5 library in your preferred programming language or download the free GUI software.
 Use HDF5 if you need to store multiple gigabytes of numerical data.

 Working with HDF5 is, in my opinion, slightly less intuitive than working with JSON files.
 This is because HDF5 uses datasets that need to be created instead of simply accepting a dictionary.
+Though with the current version of the HDF5 library, the code becomes quite simple.

 The following code saves a list of values in an HDF5 file.